 In January 2014, the WHA EB met to finalize the agenda for the 67thWorld Health Assembly in May 2014.
 The themes relevant to surgical care at this meeting include non-communicable diseases (EB 7.1); disability (7.3); health related Millennium Development Goals (MDGs) and health in the post-2105 UN Development agenda (8.1); violence, particularly against women and girls (8.4); health systems (9) and universal health coverage (9.6 and 9.8).

 At the close of the January EB meeting, a representative from Senegal requested that the topic of surgical care be placed on the agenda for the next meeting of the EB (May 26-7 immediately following the WHA meeting).
 This request was approved and the surgical care topic was accepted for inclusion on the upcoming agenda.
-The May EB meeting will establish the themes for discussion at the WHA for the upcoming year.
+Of note, the May EB meeting establishes the themes for discussion at the WHA for the following year.

 Later that evening, a well attended “Reception for Global Surgery and Anaesthesia Partners” was held at the InterContinental Hotel which gave attendees, including official WHA delegates as well as representatives from civil society, additional opportunity to discuss the importance of surgical care.
 Ambassador Jimmy Kolker of the US Office of Global Affairs made a formal statement of support, and additional statements were heard from the WFSA, ICS, IFSC, and the International Federation of Medical Student Associations (IMFSA).
 Sponsors of the reception included Gradian Health Systems, the Henry Family Foundation, Operation Smile, and the Johns Hopkins global surgical team.

-On May 26, 2014 the WHA Executive Board unanimously passed the EB Agenda Item “Strengthening Emergency and Essential Surgical Care and Anaesthesia as a Component of Universal Health Coverage”.
+On May 26, 2014 the WHA Executive Board unanimously passed the EB agenda item “Strengthening Emergency and Essential Surgical Care and Anaesthesia as a Component of Universal Health Coverage”.
 This topic then became part of the formal agenda for 2014-2015.
-Per Dr. Meena Cherian, Director of the WHO’s Emergency & Essential Surgical Care (EESC) program, “over 30 Member States and 6 NGOs, the Assistant Director General, and the Director General all voiced their support of the EB Agenda Item”.
+Per Dr. Meena Cherian, Director of the WHO’s Emergency & Essential Surgical Care (EESC) program at that time, “over 30 Member States and 6 NGOs, the Assistant Director General, and the Director General voiced their support of the EB Agenda Item."
 (Summary of Statements)

 On January 29, 2015, the World Health Assembly Executive Board unanimously passed Agenda Item 10.1, “Strengthening Emergency and Essential Surgical Care and Anaesthesia as a Component of Universal Health Coverage”, with no amendments.
 28 countries and 6 NGOs made formal statements of support.